5 Flowers That Thrive in Texas Heat

 North Texas is no stranger to intense heat during the summer.
 Trying to find flowers and plants that will grow in this area can be difficult for the average gardening novice.
 Our lawn care specialists know what kind of vegetation grows well in our dry climate and they advise our clients on which flowers would look best on their property.
-If you’re looking to add some curb appeal to your residential or commercial property, then here are a few flowers that you should consider.
+If you’re looking to add some curb appeal to your residential or commercial property, then here are a few native flowers that you should consider.

 Lawn Care Specialists Prefer Cape Plumbago

 If you want a flower that looks similar to a hydrangea but loves the Texas heat, this light blue flower is perfect for your garden.
-Gardeners and landscapers appreciate how easy it is to do flower bed maintenance for this flower.
+Gardeners and landscapers appreciate how easy it is to provide bed maintenance for this flower.
 These flowers are a great choice if you’d like them to climb a trellis or grow over a wall for decoration.

 Grow Dwarf Mexican Petunias in Your Flower Beds